Born in 1967 in Paris (FR) – deceased in 2015 in Paris (FR)

-Represented by the Galerie Art : Concept, Paris
+Represented by the gallery Art : Concept, Paris (FR)

 The figurative painter Philippe Perrot depicts scenes and themes from everyday life, where often naked bodies thrash out their family secrets, their sexual fantasies and their morbid obsessions.

 The artist’s chromatic palette – made of browns, pinks and sulphur yellow… – and the flattening of the image exacerbate this impression of physical as much as mental chaos.
 For the bodies, dripping with flesh are merely the expression of a great inner disorder.
 In complement to the oil paints, the artist also uses antiseptics in order to obtain colour and specific material effects.